Toilet paper roll mounted on green tiles.

 All the paper products in our house earned F grades, and one was also politically objectionable.

-Since I woke up to the environmental costs of our buying habits, I’ve been on a mission to switch over to more sustainable products.
-I reviewed the paper products which earned A grades from the NRDC and narrowed down a few brands to try.
+Since I woke up to the environmental costs of our buying habits, I’ve been on a mission to switch to more sustainable products.
+I reviewed the paper products that earned A grades from the NRDC and narrowed down a few brands to try.

 Toilet Paper